apache/sling-org-apache-sling-servlets-resolver/README.md

   3. they have a _developer audience_.

 ### How
-Being built around a `BundleTrackerCustomizer` [2], the `org.apache.sling.servlets.resolver.bundle.tracker.internal.BundledScriptTracker` monitors the instance's bundles wired to the `org.apache.sling.servlets.resolver` bundle and scans the ones providing a `sling.servlet` capability [3].
+Being built around a `BundleTrackerCustomizer` [2], the `org.apache.sling.servlets.resolver.internal.bundle.BundledScriptTracker` monitors the instance's bundles wired to the `org.apache.sling.servlets.resolver` bundle and scans the ones providing a `sling.servlet` capability [3].
 The wiring is created by placing a `Require-Capability` header in the bundles that provide the `sling.servlet` capability: